qmsstudios/uosstructure/Course Descriptions/Department of Language Course Descriptions.md

 Research-oriented investigation of how humans develop and use symbol systems for cognition and communication.
 Explores the evolutionary, developmental, neural, and cognitive foundations of symbolic capacity.
 Examines relationships between language and other symbolic systems including mathematics, music, and visual symbolism.
 Students develop original theoretical perspectives on human symbolic cognition.

 ### LG750: Language and the Extended Mind
 Investigates how language functions as an extension of cognitive processes beyond the individual brain.
 Explores theories of extended, distributed, and collective cognition applied to language.
 Examines language as cognitive technology, linguistic niche construction, and the role of language in coordinating social cognition.
-Students develop innovative theoretical frameworks for understanding language as extending mind beyond traditional cognitive boundaries.
+Students develop innovative theoretical frameworks for understanding language as extending mind beyond traditional cognitive boundaries.[/su_spoiler]